github/developer.github.com/content/v3/issues.md

 <%= fetch_content(:prs_as_issues) %>

-List all *assigned* issues across all the authenticated user's visible repositories including owned repositories, member repositories, and organization
+List all issues **assigned** to the authenticated user across all visible repositories including owned repositories, member repositories, and organization
 repositories: